How do physics students evaluate artificial intelligence responses on comprehension questions? A study on the perceived scientific accuracy and linguistic quality: Methods and materials

 \subsection{Physics questions and responses}

 We formulated three physics comprehension questions in German language which belong to three different topics of the lecture on mechanics for first-year physics students.
 These topics were rolling motion, waves, and fluid mechanics.
-The questions were constructed such that they belong to three progressing affordance levels.
+The questions were constructed such that they belong to three progressing levels of difficulty.
 The rolling motion question (question 1) was a mere repetition for most of the students as they have seen the same question (and its solution) a few weeks before as an exercise question.
 The wave question (question 2) was an application of knowledge the students have learned a few weeks before.
-And the fluid mechanics question (question 3) required a transfer of knowledge to an unknown problem.
+And the fluid mechanics question (question 3) required a transfer of knowledge to an unknown and more complex problem which required students to combine several concepts they have learned.